 From the Graduate School's Fellowship Application Writing Workshops

-- Many fellowship competitions list either faculty, reviewers from previous years’ competitions or current fellowship recipient who may be contacted to answer your questions.
+- Many fellowship competitions list either faculty, reviewers from previous years’ competitions, or current fellowship recipients who may be contacted to answer your questions.

 - Seek out advanced graduate students in your field (or a related field) who have applied for the same fellowship competition.

 - Ask peers and friends for feedback on your essay drafts.

 - Use Cornell’s Graduate Writing Service for additional help.

 - If you would find it useful, you can review sample fellowship applications, submitted by Cornell graduate fellowship recipients, in 350 Caldwell Hall.